alexstelya/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project

-Self-Driving Car Engineer Nanodegree Program
+# Run on Windows
+You need to install WSL 2 and run term2_sim_linux/term2_sim.x86_64 inside it(unzip it first).
+Build and run is also better to do in WSL - add extension to vscode and connect to it.

+# Starter information from Udacity:
 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).